longaccess/terms/Acceptable Use Policy.md

 family photos and videos, or professional documents.
-In most cases, users are expected to share Archive Certificates with a limited number of interested parties, such as their family members, or business associates, which may result in a limited number of archive downloads over a given time period.
+In most cases, users are expected to share Archive Certificates with a limited number of interested parties, such as their family members, or business associates, which may result in a limited number of Archive downloads over a given time period.
 We do not want to set hard limits, but you can be sure that sharing an Archive Certificate with 10 people is inside the intended use limits.
 If you intend to share